b2b vs b2c marketing

 • YouTube.

 The list is seemingly endless, stretching far and wide.
-Alongside these usual social networks and popular websites, they can leverage traditional advertising mediums (TV Ads, Physical promos, Billboards), Google Ads (or other Ad Networks), other geo-targeting apps that deliver content and promotions based on proximity to physical stores, newsletters, and more.
+In addition to these usual social networks and popular websites, they can leverage traditional advertising mediums (TV Ads, Physical promos, Billboards), Google Ads (or other Ad Networks), other geo-targeting apps that deliver content and promotions based on proximity to physical stores, newsletters, and more.

 In contrast, B2B businesses may face a narrower range of engagement opportunities.
 B2Bs must exercise careful selectivity and truly understand the whereabouts of their target audience.
 Some popular channels often leveraged include: